 Dodge -- Dodging a blow aimed at you.
 Using dodge means you do not spend your hand-to-hand action for the next round on dodging.

 Exotic Weapons - You know how to use weapons that are non-standard, such as blowdarts, slingshots, or boomerangs.

-Projectile Weapons -- The use of guns in combat.
+Projectile Weapons -- The use of guns and other projectile weapons in combat.

 Parry - The ability to parry a blow using a carried weapon.
 Using parry means you do not spend your weapon action for the next round on parrying.

 Throwing Weapons -- For weapons such as throwing knives, throwing axes, and thrown spears.

 Explosives -- The production and use of conventional explosives.

 Connections - You just...make underworld connections well.
 You may be able to use your connections to get things, or get things done a bit more quickly.

 Forgery -- The art of making fakes or forging other people's handwriting.